 Premenstrual Dysphoric Disorder (PMDD)

 Some women experience cyclic depressions that correspond to their menstrual cycles.
 Premenstrual dysphoric disorder (PMDD) is a hormone-related mood disorder.
-It is a more severe condition than PMS, and it typically interferes with life for several days before the woman’s period.
+It is a more severe form of this than PMS, and it typically interferes with life for several days before the woman’s period.
 This disorder has physical symptoms, along with the usual mental health symptoms of depression.
 Irritability is common.

 Disruptive Mood Dysregulation Syndrome (DMDD)

 Another recently identified type of depression is disruptive mood dysregulation syndrome.
 DMDD’s most common symptoms are irritability and temper outbursts.
 It’s primarily diagnosed in children.
 Unlike the episodes of irritability in bipolar depression, the irritability in DMDD is persistent and severe.

 Atypical depression is a subtype of major depression characterized by specific symptoms such as oversleeping, overeating, and irritability.
 If you have this type, you may also feel extraordinarily sensitive to rejection, have a feeling of heaviness in your arms and legs, or have difficulty with your close relationships.
 It can sometimes be considered a type of treatment resistant depression, but not always.

 Reactive depression goes by many names, the most common being situational depression.
 Reactive depression comes as a reaction to a traumatic event or major life change.
 Your symptoms might be similar to the general symptoms of depression, but they typically subside within a relatively short time as you adapt to a loss or change.

 Major Depression With Psychotic Features